 How to create a bill of materials?

 A BOM can be created simply by using a spreadsheet and entering the list of parts required.
 This is a tedious process that consumes so much time and effort.
 But with the advancement of technology, now there are means of creating BOMs which are updated as per the part availability.
 This is the reason why now designers opt for software tools to create the bill of materials.
-During the design phase, the BOM is generated from the schematic ECAD tool.
+During the electronic circuit design phase, the BOM is generated from the schematic ECAD tool.

 Using these ECAD tools, designers can first draw a PCB schematic.
 These tools will have information regarding the part numbers in the library.
 When designers add each part to the schematic, the part information is also pulled from this library.
 ECAD tools use the same information for creating the bill of materials for that specific schematic.